hschott/ready-websocket-plugin/README.md

 * Receive Websockets Message – to receive a message
 * Drop Websocket connection – to close or terminate a connection with websocket server

+### Lifetime of Websocket connections

+Websockets are full-duplex (both directions at the same time) single tcp socket connections.
+Publishing and receiving messages can be done on one connection.
+That's where the TestCase comes into account.
+A TestCase bundles TestSteps and for Websocket TestSteps it is the place where open websocket connections are cached.
+Each Websocket TestStep looks into the cache for a named connection.
+If an open websocket connection could be found it will be used for communication.
+If no open websocket connection could be found, a new one will be opend and cached.
+Once the TestCase has ended all open websocket connections will be closed.

+Caching and re-using of open websocket connections only happens when you run a TestCase.
+When running a single Websocket TestStep it's websocket connection will not be cached for re-use.

 ### Configure Websocket connections

 Before you start, you have to specify the websocket server which you want to use and configure the connection settings.